rohithvarma1997/pramati/trainee/Docker_psql.md

 *we able to see postgres image ,to use postgres create postgres instance by*

-- \$ docker run --name container\_name -d Image-name

-eg: sudo docker run --name container1 -d postgres.
+- sudo docker run --name container1 -d postgres.

 **Step3:**